Payment predicates

 Predicate examples

-Following are some examples of predicates that you can set to determine Payment Integration conditions.
-If they evaluate as true, the Payment Integration is displayed.
-If they evaluate as false, the Payment Integration is not displayed.
+Here are a few examples of predicates that you can set to determine Payment Integration conditions.
+If the predicates evaluate as true, the Payment Integration is displayed.

 This predicate checks that the country of the billing address for the Cart is Germany: